hedon954/xiaotian/README.md

 - Organize reports by source type and repository, using the `reports/{source_type}/{owner}_{repo}_{since}_{until}.md` directory structure
 - Optimize report content, focusing on high-value information (Pull Requests, Issues, and Releases)
 - Refactor code architecture for better maintainability

+### New in v0.4.0: LLM Integration & Summaries

+The upcoming v0.4.0 release will feature:

+- LLM utility for AI-powered content generation
+- Ollama integration for local AI processing
+- AI-generated summaries of repository updates
+- Enhanced report format with intelligent content organization
+- Support for dry-run mode to preview prompts

 ## Roadmap